BASE: A foundation for impact on plastic waste (Part 1/4)

 S - Solution

-Solution design: Each project is designed, piloted, and eventually onboarded, through a bespoke collaboration - that includes a local impact partner, communities, and local government - to run in line with our industry-leading standards and protocols.
+Solution design and implementation: Each project is designed, piloted, and eventually onboarded, through a bespoke collaboration - that includes a local impact partner, communities, and local government - to run in line with our industry-leading standards and protocols.

 E - Evaluation